THE FAMILY UNIT AND ITS IMPORTANCE

 I believe anti-abortion laws are there to protect women in many cases, and this is how they should be “sold” or promoted.
 They help women avoid psychological damage that comes with abortions, they help prevent infections and other problems of abortions, and they help the family in many cases, which helps women the most.
 If the family does not want another child, then put it up for adoption.

 Encouraging monogamous man-woman relationships is by far best for the family.
 Sadly, this is not what is taught in schools today.
-Politically correct teachers often stress that homosexuality, communal living, open marriage and other “alternatives” are just as good as the traditional one man-one woman relationship.
-I believe this is a lie in most cases, due to the nature and construction of human beings.
+Politically correct teachers often stress that alternatives to the traditional family are just as good as the traditional one man-one woman relationship.
+I believe this is a lie in most cases, for many reasons.

 I believe there exist certain differences between men and women that are often subtle, but very real.
 Living together, they tend to balance one another, help one another, heal one another, and love one another better than any other type of arrangement.
 This does not mean that in a few cases a different type of relationship is best, but I am speaking in general terms of what seems to work best for the great majority of people in our world.

-I strongly believe that if this were not so, we would see around the world plenty of societies in which marriage is not supported or practiced much, and instead we would see much more of other living arrangements such as homosexuality or just staying single and living alone or in one’s family of origin during one’s entire lifespan.
+I strongly believe that if this were not so, we would see around the world plenty of societies in which marriage is not supported or practiced much, and instead we would see much more of other living arrangements.

 But we do not see this very much among the thousands of human societies of every race and religion.
 This is not an indictment of other ways to live socially, just an observation.
 For this reason, I want to suggest that laws should protect, proclaim, educate and demand that the young are taught this truth, and nothing else.